Selected statistic data

 - Percentage of Australians who think that Indigenous arts are "important to Australian culture" .

-- Percentage of Australians who attended arts created or performed by Aboriginal artists in the past 12 months .
+- Percentage of Australians who attended arts created or performed by Aboriginal artists in 2009 .

-- Percentage of Australians who did not attend but have a "growing interest" to do so .
+- Percentage of Australians who did not attend but have a "growing interest" to do so in 2009 .

-- Percentage of Australians who have a strong or growing interest in Indigenous arts .
+- Percentage of Australians who profess to have a strong or growing interest in Indigenous arts in 2009 .

 - Minimum percentage of the total art works sold in Australia that was created by Aboriginal artists.

-- Volume of Western Australia's annual Indigenous art exports in 2008 .
+- Volume of Western Australia's annual Aboriginal art exports in 2008 .

 - Box office sales of Crocodile Dundee, the best-selling Australian film .